 - Bear in mind that you won't be there when we look at your work.
 This means that your portfolio needs to be self-explanatory.

-- Your portfolio can include work of any size, and any medium.
-If you work is more physical than digital in nature, photographs are welcome.
+- Your portfolio can include work of any size and any medium.
+If your work is more physical than digital in nature, photographs are welcome.

 Your written work